godotengine/godot-docs/tutorials/ssl_certificates.rst

     /etc/ssl/certs/ca-certificates.crt

-This file allows HTTPS connections to virtually any website (ie, Google, Microsoft, etc) .
+This file allows HTTPS connections to virtually any website (i.e., Google, Microsoft, etc.).

 Or just pick any of the more specific certificates there if you are connecting to a specific one.